Notes on the Geography of Vietnam: Saigon

 The Hotel de Ville (1901-08), now the People's Committee Building.
 Visualize it a century ago: Europeans in tropical whites and helmets; a few rickshaws.

 The post office, 1886.

-Wall map of Saigon and environs.
+A wall map of Saigon and environs.

 The Municipal Theater, 1898, restored 1995.
 To its right, the Hotel Caravelle.

-Gia Long Palace, later the Revolutionary Museum, now the Museum of Ho Chi Minh City.
+The Gia Long Palace, later the Revolutionary Museum, now the Museum of Ho Chi Minh City.